cocmd/website/docs/get-started.md

 ### Toggle Key

-Sometimes you might want to **disable Espanso to avoid an unwanted expansion**.
+Sometimes you might want to **disable Cocmd to avoid an unwanted expansion**.
 This can be accomplished in many ways, including the icon menu:

-If you want a quicker way to toggle Espanso ON and OFF, you can also [Customize the Toggle Key](../configuration/options/#customizing-the-toggle-key).
+If you want a quicker way to toggle Cocmd ON and OFF, you can also [Customize the Toggle Key](../configuration/options/#customizing-the-toggle-key).